KaiTheRedNinja/Jumbleum/Notes.docc/SST/Physics/Topics/Light.md

 ```

 Where:
-- `n` is the refractive index of the optically denser medium, assuming the less dense medium is air or vacuum
+- `$n$` is the refractive index of the optically denser medium, assuming the less dense medium is air or vacuum
-- `c` is the critical angle
+- `$c$` is the critical angle

 ### Optical Fibre